zwiebert/tronferno-mcu-bin/README.md

   to control Fernotron devices (usually shutters).

-  It aims to provide all functionality of the original programming central 2411, but it also can do just plain up/down/stop commands, if you wan't just that.
+  It aims to provide all functionality of the original programming central 2411, but it also can do just plain up/down/stop commands, if you want just that.

   * Command interfaces: USB, TCP, MQTT
   * Supported by FHEM home server via specific module for USB connection